-1.1 Overview of the Southern Hub model
+1.1 Key features of the target model

-The recommendations related to the design of the target model are to:
+The key design features of the target model are:

-- Recommendation 1: Implement a new Southern Hub model where trading would occur on a voluntary, continuous basis.
+- Commodity trading: Implement a new Southern Hub model where trading would occur on a voluntary, continuous basis.
 Trading arrangements would be the same as at the Northern Hub.
 The Southern Hub would be a virtual hub retaining the existing footprint of the DTS. - Gas trading and balancing in the DWGM currently occurs on a mandatory, operator-led basis.
 This should transition to the new Southern Hub model, where trading would occur on a voluntary, continuous basis.
 Participants would be able to trade either bilaterally or through a low cost, anonymous trading exchange, based on the current Gas Supply Hub model.
-Trade would occur at a notional point bids and offers would be matched regardless of the actual injection and withdrawal points for the gas. - Recommendation 2: Each market participant would have financial incentives to balance its own supply and demand position under a mandatory, continuous balancing mechanism.
-However, the system operator would remain responsible for ensuring system security.
+Trade would occur at a notional point bids and offers would be matched regardless of the actual injection and withdrawal points for the gas. - Balancing: Each market participant would have financial incentives to balance its own supply and demand position under a mandatory, continuous balancing mechanism.
+However, the system operator would remain responsible for maintaining system security.
 This would include a residual continuous balancing role that would oblige the system operator to take action where market participants are not collectively sufficiently in balance to maintain system security. - Continuous balancing means that market participants would not be required to exactly balance their positions at any particular point in time.
-However, if AEMO, as system operator, was required to buy or sell gas to maintain system security, the participants responsible for the imbalance would be allocated a portion of those costs. - Recommendation 3: The Southern Hub would have explicit and tradeable capacity rights for entry to and exit from the DTS. - The existing market carriage model for allocating capacity in the DTS, and associated limited pipeline transportation rights, should be replaced with a system of entry and exit rights.
+However, if AEMO, as system operator, was required to buy or sell gas to maintain system security, the participants responsible for the imbalance would be allocated a portion of those costs. - Pipeline capacity: The Southern Hub would have explicit and tradeable capacity rights for entry to and exit from the DTS. - The existing market carriage model for allocating capacity in the DTS, and associated limited pipeline transportation rights, should be replaced with a system of entry and exit rights.
 These rights would enable participants to be confident that their nominated injections and withdrawals would be achieved.
 Entry and exit rights would be made available through a variety of channels, including secondary trading.